CurveDocs/curve-docs/docs/cryptoswap-exchange/in-depth.md

 This article from Nagaking goes into detail about each of Cryptoswap's parameters: [Deep Dive: Curve v2 Parameters](https://nagaking.substack.com/p/deep-dive-curve-v2-parameters).

-The shape of the Liquidity Bonding Curve is governed by 2 parameters, `A` which is also present in Stableswap, as well as a new parameter called `gamma`:
+The shape of the Liquidity Bonding Curve is governed by two parameters: `A` which is also present in Stableswap, as well as a new parameter called `gamma`:

 - **`A`**: controls liquidity concentration in the center of the bonding curve
 - **`gamma`**: controls whether liquidity drops off gradually or sharply away from the center of the bonding curve